 Squirrels trying to access bird feeders are a common sight at backyard bird feeders.
 Occasionally other intruders, like raccoons, cats, or even rats, take an interest in the birdseed.
-Here are some tips to discourage unwelcomed visitors to your backyard feeding stations . . .
+Intruders won’t stop at the birdseed, however.
+Raccoons and rats will often root through your rubbish bins, leaving a mess everywhere.
+Rats and mice will also chew on electrical wires, which may cause a powercut or electrical fire.
+Luckily, you can visit this site for an electrician to rewire all of your outdoor wires so that they aren’t accessible to pests.
+Here are some more tips to discourage unwelcome visitors from your backyard…

 Raccoons can be cute but if encouraged, they can become a real nuisance and even a danger to pets.
 To reduce their visits:

 * Prevent access to feeders – use a baffle on pole feeders and trees to prohibit access.

 * Avoid attracting them – don’t intentionally feed raccoons, feed pets inside, secure your garbage can and compost bin lids, pick up fallen birdseed regularly, and pick up fruit that falls

 * Frighten them away – try the ScareCrow, a battery-operated, motion-activated sprinkler that sends a burst of water at offending wildlife.

 * Try a Yard Guard – The Yard Guard is an electronic motion-activated device that can be programmed to emit a high-pitched sound unpleasant for a variety of animals including raccoons, but be aware that some humans can hear the pitch too, so you might find you have some angry neighbours.